miracum/recruit/docs/configuration/options.md

 | NOTIFY_MAILER_FROM         | The sender email address for the created notification mails.                                                                                 | `rekrutierung@miracum.org`                         |

 ³: If your FHIR server is running on `fhir.example.com` and your notification module runs on `notify.example.com:8080`, then this value should be set to `http://notify.example.com:8080/on-list-change`.
 The default exposed port of the notification module is `38087`.
-This external port is used when the FHIR server cannot access the notification module using the Docker-network internal host and port `notify:8080`.
+This external port is used when the FHIR server can't access the notification module using the Docker-network internal host and port `notify:8080`.

 ⁴: If your screening list is running on `https://list.example.com:38080/`, then this value should be set to `https://list.example.com:38080/recommendations/[list_id]`.